hybridgroup/gopherconeu-2024/drone/minidrone/README.md

 The Minidrone from Parrot uses a Bluetooth interface and programming API.

-You can use [Gobot](https://github.com/hybridgroup/gobot) to control the drone from your notebook computer.
+You can use [TinyGo Bluetooth](https://tinygo.org/bluetooth) to control the drone from your notebook computer.

 ## What you need

     - Parrot Minidrone
-    - Personal computer with Go 1.19+ installed
+    - Personal computer with Go 1.20+ installed
     - Works on Linux, macOS, or Windows

 Do you have a Gopher Badge or GoBadge?
 You can also use it to control your drone using the Flightbadge firmware!
 Look in the tutorials directory in the repo for your specific badge.